Jon Mills (psychologist): Philosophy of the Unconscious

-Critique of Psychoanalysis
+Critique of Contemporary Psychoanalysis

 Mills is one of the first psychoanalysts who is also a philosopher and critic of various theoretical schools in the history of the psychoanalytic movement, which is exemplified in his book, Underworlds.
 Mills also offered the first sustained philosophical critique of contemporary psychoanalysis in his book, Conundrums, which examines and scrutinizes relational, intersubjective, and postmodern perspectives in the field.
 He has been referred to as “the most important and profound spokesman to critique the relational psychoanalytic movement.”
 In 2015, an international conference was held in Israel on his work titled, The Relational Approach and its Critics: A Conference with Dr. Jon Mills, which was sponsored by the Israeli Forum of the International Association for Relational Psychoanalysis and Psychotherapy and the Department of Hermeneutics and Cultural Studies at Bar-Ilan University.
 The conference proceedings were published in the journal, Psychoanalytic Perspectives, which later appeared in his book, Debating Relational Psychoanalysis: Jon Mills and his Critics.